Chaturvediiii/NewsBites/README.md

 ## Getting Started

-To get started with NewsMonkey, follow these steps:
+To get started with NewsBites, follow these steps:

 1. Clone the repository: `git clone https://github.com/Chaturvediiii/NewsMonkey.git`
 2. Navigate to the project directory: `cd NewsMonkey`